 Digoxin-like immunoreactive factors (DLIFs) are endogenous substances that can cross-react with testing antibodies used in some digoxin immunoassays, causing erroneous results.
 DLIFs may be seen in certain volume-expanded patients such as neonates, patients with renal or liver disease, and in women in the third trimester of pregnancy being treated with digoxin.(2) DLIFs are strongly bound to proteins and, in this assay, are removed prior to testing.

 The following ordering guidelines are offered:

--When creatinine clearance is <30 mL/min/surface area: order free digoxin levels daily for 12 days (or until dismissal)
+-When creatinine clearance is less than 30 mL/min/surface area: order free digoxin levels daily for 12 days (or until dismissal)

--When creatinine clearance is > or =30 mL/min/surface area (and patient is not on renal-replacement therapy): order free levels daily for 72 hours, as long as last level is not supratherapeutic (these patients are expected to have good clearance and a lower risk for reintoxication)
+-When creatinine clearance is equal to or above 30 mL/min/surface area (and the patient is not on renal-replacement therapy): order free levels daily for 72 hours, as long as the last level is not supratherapeutic (these patients are expected to have good clearance and a lower risk for reintoxication)

 Evaluating recrudescent (breakthrough) digoxin toxicity in renal-failure patients